m-gora/innovation-campus-hackathon/content/en/arsenal/hardware/g29/index.md

 - name: "VR Steering Guide"
   url: "https://readyvrone.com/hardware/best-vr-steering-wheels-guide/"
 ---
 The Logitech G29 Driving Force Racing Wheel is a high-precision racing wheel racing enthusiasts.
 At a substantial 10.24 inches, the wheel, wrapped in genuine hand-stitched leather, offers both luxury and durability.
 Its impressive 900° rotation capability, coupled with the dual-motor force feedback, simulates an incredibly authentic driving sensation.
+{{< collapse id="g29" >}}
 The inclusion of a robust 3-pedal set - throttle, brake, and clutch - replicates the nuanced feel of operating a real vehicle, from revving up the engine to shifting through the gears.

 Minimum system requirements: